 |Department Email: email@example.com — Fairbanks Tel: 907-474-7341, Department Fax: 907-474-5451|

-UAF's educator preparation programs in the School of Education have been nationally accredited by the National Council for Accreditation of Teacher Education (NCATE), since 2011.
+Since 2011, UAF's educator preparation programs in the School of Education have been nationally recognized for high quality teacher preparation.
+The Elementary, Music Education, Secondary and Special Education initial licensure programs are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) through 2024.

 Please contact the developer if you have comments or questions about this website.